General Fellowship FAQ's

 Q: What is the application process?

-A: The 2014-15 application period is closed, and the 2015-16 application period will open in 2015.
-An initial application form was completed by all community partners, via our website, by November 27, 2013.
+A: An initial application form is completed by all community partners, via our website, by December 15, 2017.
 Once received, each community of organizations and institutions was contacted for a follow-up site visit.

 Q: Is it the responsibility of the host to create and submit the application and find partners?